When a Child Suffers an Upper Limb Loss

 One way to help everyone process the loss is to watch videos and read books that feature people with an upper limb difference.
 Seeing other people with limb differences participate in normal, everyday activities can give hope to the affected child and their family.
-We’ll have a list of suggested books in an upcoming resources blog article, but in the meantime, you may find Book Basket and the Lucky Fin Project’s book lists helpful.
+We have a list of suggested books in our Resources for Parents of Children with Upper Limb Differences or Limb Loss blog article.
+You may also find Book Basket and the Lucky Fin Project’s book lists helpful.

 While books and videos are helpful, meeting people with limb differences, in person or virtually, is even better.
 Connecting with someone who has a similar amputation or life situation is invaluable.
 Our therapists may be able to help you contact a peer through our Patient Peer Support Network.
-An upcoming blog on resources for people with upper limb loss will feature a list of support groups and websites.
+Our Resources for Parents of Children with Upper Limb Differences or Limb Loss blog article features a list of support groups and websites.